If Stefan Frei and Jordy Delem are forced to miss time due to injuries, here’s who could fill in for Sounders

 The Sounders (4-0-1) are atop the Western Conference and Supporters’ Shield standings.
 That’s despite changing formation after winger Jordan Morris suffered a season-ending knee injury in February.
 But Frei was integral in keeping the defense steady, the club conceding only two goals in five matches.

 Scheduling could help the Sounders transition through another significant player injury if needed.
-The club has only three remaining matches this month before an 18-day layoff in June due to a FIFA international window.
+The club has only three matches remaining this month before an 18-day layoff in June due to a FIFA international window.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.